 - Editorial Board Member, Journal of International Maritime Law

 - Editorial Board Member, Brazilian Yearbook of the International Law of the Sea

 Areas of supervision:

-Maritime Law, Law of the Sea, Arctic Shipping
+Canadian Maritime Law, International Maritime Law, International Law of the Sea, Arctic Shipping

 Dr Chircop's principal areas of research are in Canadian maritime law, international maritime law and international law of the sea.
 In particular, his maritime research focuses on the international regulation of shipping in polar regions, especially in the Arctic.
 He is Chair of the Comité Maritime International’s International Working Group on Polar Shipping.
 His previous positions included directorships of the Marine & Environmental Law Institute (MELAW), Marine Affairs Program (MAP), International Ocean Institute (IOI) and the Mediterranean Institute at the University of Malta.
 Dr Chircop was also Canadian Chair in Marine Environment Protection at the IMO's World Maritime University in Malmö, Sweden.
 Dr. Chircop has published extensively in Canada and overseas.

 - Co-recipient, with Professors Hugh Kindred and Edgar Gold, Walter Owen Book Prize at the Canadian Bar Association in 2005

 - Recipient of the Dalhousie Faculty of Graduate Studies Distinguished Services Award

 - Recipient of the Dalhousie Student Union's Teaching Excellence Award for the Faculty of Law